 and extracellular sodium.

-or use binders and exchangers.
+We can also use binders and exchangers.

-An example of a binder
+An example of this is Kayexalate.

 Let's move on to a discussion of hypokalemia